port-labs/port-docs/docs/platform-overview/port-components/relation.md

 When two Blueprints are related, creating an Entity of the `source` Blueprint will show an additional option - a `Relation`.

-This will add a property under the `relations` section, as shown in the [relations section.](./entity#related-entities)
+This will add a property under the `relations` section, as shown in the [related entities section](./entity#related-entities).

 ### Mirror properties